Pysched/MS3-DM/README.md

 - As a busy person I want to find a site where I can find reading listings that are not related to a marketing stragey and are based on person opinions
 - As a new reader I want to search books in an easy to navigate manner where I can link to the seller site
 - As a community member I want a place where I can view recommendations from other users
-- As a reader I want to leave a rating and or a review of books I've read without taking part in anything else
+- As a reader I want to leave a rating and or a review of books I've read without taking part in anything else - this was not achieved and is in the to be implemented section
-- As a blogger, I want to be able to rate listings that I find so that I can let others know how good/bad they are
+- As a blogger, I want to be able to rate listings that I find so that I can let others know how good/bad they are - this feature was not completed and is part of the future implementation section.
 - As a consumer, I want to be able to use a site that is not a direct seller and is not bias towards any one book, publisher or author, in particular